davebenson/doom4-walkthrough/README.md

 On the center of the bridge, a Summoner will spawn.
 Lock-On Rocket Launcher is a good way to get her (as suggested by the Weapon Upgrade challenge).
 Another Summoner spawns on the left side of the lower area.

-2 Hell Knights soon spawn, along with a mess of Hell Razers (etc???).
+2 Hell Knights soon spawn, along with a mess of Hell Razers (etc).

 ## Mission 6: Getting the Blue Skull
 Follow the game's marker to a Chainsaw and Shotgun Ammo.